We are currently home to two cotton-top tamarins.

 The cotton-top tamarin (Saguinus oedipus) are one of the most endangered primates in South America, they get their name from the long tuft of white hair around their black faces.
 They have a long tail, which helps them to balance and males and females look the same in appearance, although females can be slightly larger than the males.

 Cotton-top tamarins are mainly active during the day and live high up in the trees.
 Due to deforestation they are now confined to the forests of Colombia.
 They feed mainly on fruit, insects, vegetation, small mammals and small bird eggs.
 They get the water they need by licking leaves that are wet with rain or dew.

 They are highly social monkeys and tend to live in groups.
 Like other tamarin species, when they are not feeding, they spend a lot of time on social grooming.
 They are territorial and scent mark their territories and defend them when necessary by fluffing up their fur and making loud calls to scare away intruders.

-Within the group on the dominant female will breed.
+Within the group only the dominant female will breed.
 Males and other group members play a large role in caring for the young.
 The other group members often carry the young which allows the dominant female more time to forage and feed, other members also help by giving food to the young and the dominant female.

 Like other tamarins, they usually give birth to twins after a gestation period of approximately 140 days.
 They are born helpless and are carried everywhere by the group, until they are two months old when they become independent.